smalljaguar/logging_test/NOTES.md

 - 5 minutes flight time (say) => no more than 2MB of logs expected

 TODO:
-- consider logging relative timestamps for easier reading of logfiles by hand
+- log relative timestamps for easier reading of logfiles by hand
-- attempt to check for liftoff by checking if linear acceleration is over threshold
-- do we care about magnetometer data at all? (remember sensor already does data fusion for us)
 - update burn time to be more accurate
+- add pressure sensor support
+- log in CSV format
+- measure space left on disk

 NB:
 - to change logging rate, change `BNO055_SAMPLERATE_DELAY_MS`, default is 100ms